Showing posts with label South-East-Asia. Show all posts

 Day 6

 On the fifth day, we went to Polonnaruwa early in the morning.
-It took us half the day.
-Then we headed back to the resort and headed to Anuradhapura.
-By evening we drove back to Bentota.
-It was a bit hectic and if planned better we would have added a day extra.
+It took us half a day to explore the old ruins.
+After sightseeing Polonnaruwa, we returned to the resort, picked up our luggage, and headed for Anuradhapura.
+By evening we were back in Bentota.
+While we managed to cover most of our planned itinerary, the travel on the last day turned out very hectic.
+Ideally, two days would have worked best.
 My Polonnaruwa photos were ruined due to a mishap which damaged my camera:(((

 Places of interest in Polonnaruwa